Kishore24901341/LU-Decomposition/README.md

 ## Program:
 1. To find the L and U matrix
 ```
-'''Program to find L and U matrix using LU decomposition.
+Program to find L and U matrix using LU decomposition.
 Developed by: KISHORE.V
 RegisterNumber: 24901341
 '''